Investing in Private Markets

 Flexibility in capital deployment

-By virtue of the closed-end structures that are used in private equity funds, the general partner (GP) has the flexibility to call capital from limited partners (LPs) when compelling opportunities present themselves, and conversely, to shrink their capital base by being net-sellers of assets when market valuations are rich.4 In order to fully benefit from this dynamic, LPs must have a plan to efficiently fund future capital calls, and they must also be prepared to reinvest distributions in a timely manner into other suitable investments.
-Savvy public markets investors can accomplish something similar; however, the contractual capital commitments that LPs make to private funds often enable these investors to more quickly take advantage of attractive opportunities.
-The option value of committed (but uncalled) capital can be another important driver of return, though it is often realized in an irregular fashion as market cycles present attractive dislocations between the price and value of assets.
+In order to fully benefit from this dynamic, LPs must have a plan to efficiently fund future capital calls and must also be prepared to reinvest distributions in a timely manner into other suitable investments.
+Savvy public markets investors can accomplish something similar.
+However, the contractual capital commitments that LPs make to private funds often enable these investors to quickly take advantage of attractive opportunities.

 The time from investment to exit (or divestment) is the harvest period.
 During this period, the GP is focused on optimizing and growing the businesses.
 Typically, the portfolio companies’ management teams and the GP work hand in hand to execute their value creation plans.
-During this time, portfolio companies may require incremental capital or distribute profits and income.
-Eventually, investor cash flows transition from negative to positive as the portfolio companies require less investment and begin distributing cash back to investors.

 The conclusion of the harvest period is marked by the sale of portfolio companies, known as the divestment period.
 The sale proceeds, inclusive of invested capital and market appreciation, are returned to the fund.

-Interestingly, as seen in the aforementioned chart, an investor’s capital at risk rarely reaches the level of his total fund commitment due to the early distributions in a fund’s life.
-In other words, the fund will return capital from dividends, asset sales or recapitalizations from existing portfolio companies while continuing to make new investments.
 Notably, these distributions do not require an outright sale of the investment – in a dividend recapitalization, for example, an investor can reduce the amount of his equity at risk but still compound capital through continued ownership of the business or property.
 In some successful transactions, the fund can even return its entire cost basis in the investment to LPs while maintaining ownership, which is akin to “playing with house money.”
-Due to the regular return of capital, clients in most instances will not have more than 75% of their fund’s commitments invested, despite having 90% or more of their commitments called.
-The practical takeaway is that the investor must commit more capital to private markets than she intends to have invested at any time.

 A single private fund investment does not make a mature private markets portfolio.
 Unlike public market funds that reinvest capital following the sale of a stock, private funds return capital to investors when they sell an investment, which means these investors must commit to new funds to maintain the same level of exposure.

-While it is difficult to predict the period that will result in the most optimal environment for deploying capital, it is IRG’s view that to be a successful private market investor, it’s critically important to remain a consistent and methodical allocator to private markets across both vintage years and asset types.
+While it is difficult to predict the period that will result in the most optimal environment for deploying capital, we believe that to be a successful private market investor, it is critically important to remain a consistent, methodical allocator to private markets across both vintage years (year of the fund’s initial investment) and asset classes.
 It is also important to invest with funds managed by GPs who respect valuation and a strong alignment of interest with the LP.

 Private Markets - Bear Market Allocation Scenario